DevMountain/sql-1-afternoon/README.md

 ### Instructions

-1. Create a table called Orders that records: PersonID, productName, productPrice, Quantity.
+1. Create a table called Orders that records: PersonID, ProductName, ProductPrice, Quantity.
     * PersonID should be different for different people.
     * Make orders for at least two different people.
 2. Add 5 Orders to Order table.